DaneSirois/npm-redux-interfaces/README.md

 **[4]**: Create the entry point for your interface.
 This is where you build and expose it's public API.

 - This file **must** export an object that contains the properties *actions*, and *reducers*.
-It's okay to omit either key, but do know that their presence is required if you wish to use that part of your interface.
+It's okay to omit either key, but do know that their presence is required if you wish to use that part of the interface.
 - Your actions **must** be named in all caps.
 This is what differentiates them from your reducers.

-**[ /interfaces/App/App_index.js ]:**
+**[/interfaces/App/App_index.js]:**
 ```js
 import App_RENDER from './actions/App_RENDER.js';